 Liberal Arts at Warwick balances your freedom to choose optional modules from around the University with the specific and real benefits of studying our own interdisciplinary core modules.

-You’ll also have the opportunity to take the Liberal Arts module Quantitative Methods for Undergraduate Research (15 CATS).
-This is a core module for our more technical pathways and will act as a prerequisite for more advanced analytical modules.
+You will also have the opportunity to take the optional core module, Quantitative Methods for Undergraduate Research.
+This module is a requirement for certain pathways in Year Two, such as Economics.
+It will act as a prerequisite for advanced analytical modules.

-The rest of your workload (45 CATS) will consist of first-year optional modules.
-These could be from within the Liberal Arts Department or from across the University.
-Some of the first-year optional modules you'll choose from are 'required core optional modules’.
-These must be passed to proceed on the specified pathway.
+The rest of the first year will consist of optional modules.
+These modules could be from within the Liberal Arts Department or from across the University.
+Some of the first-year optional modules you will choose from are 'required core optional modules’.
+These modules must be passed to proceed on your specified pathway in Year Two.

-If your passions lie in a particular subject, you could choose to study a Disciplinary Interest pathway.
-You’ll choose your optional modules exclusively from one of our partner departments.
+Alternatively, if your passions lie in a particular subject, you may choose a Disciplinary Interest pathway.
+You will select your optional modules exclusively from one of our partner departments.
 Our partner departments include Classics and Ancient History, Economics, Education, English, Film and Television Studies, History, Languages, Life Sciences, Philosophy, and Theatre and Performance Studies.
 Read more about our pathways.

 In the final year you will complete the core dissertation/practical project.
-Your remaining modules (90 CATS) will be from your chosen pathway.
-Depending on your pathway, you may need to study certain modules to fulfil the pathway requirements.
-Please note that modules are subject to availability and module offerings change year to year.
+Your remaining modules will be from your chosen pathway.
+Depending on your pathway, you may need to study certain modules to fulfill the pathway requirements.

 "The course structure is something that really appealed to me"